Ant colony optimization algorithms

-In computer science and operations research, the ant colony optimization algorithm (ACO) is a probabilistic technique for solving computational problems which can be reduced to finding good paths through graphs.
-Artificial ants stand for multi-agent methods inspired by the behavior of real ants.
+In computer science and operations research, the ant colony optimization algorithm (ACO) is a probabilistic technique for solving computational problems that can be reduced to finding good paths through graphs.
+Artificial ants represent multi-agent methods inspired by the behavior of real ants.

 The pheromone-based communication of biological ants is often the predominant paradigm used.
-Combinations of artificial ants and local search algorithms have become a method of choice for numerous optimization tasks involving some sort of graph, e.g., vehicle routing and internet routing.
+Combinations of artificial ants and local search algorithms have become a preferred method for numerous optimization tasks involving some sort of graph, e.g., vehicle routing and internet routing.